dsambrano/good_coding_practices/development.md

 - Adding different post types
   - See text for types.
 Each type can just change the color of the link, with type color key combo in sidebar? or just in content above posts.
 The latter being slightly easier, probs
 - Dark Mode (https://medium.com/@derekkedziora/how-to-add-a-dark-mode-toggle-to-a-jekyll-site-a76dac00128d)
+- Have a menu with drop down called categores with either Topics, Blog Series, Samples, or Skill Level (https://thinkshout.com/blog/2014/12/creating-dynamic-menus-in-jekyll/)